 Kent Bellows Studio (3303 Leavenworth Street)

-On view April 24–May 14, Are You Listening Yet? is a multidisciplinary exhibition showcasing work by the Museum’s Kent Bellows Mentoring Program core level spring semester artists.
+Join us to enjoy this multidisciplinary exhibition showcasing work by the Museum’s Kent Bellows Mentoring Program core level summer semester artists.
 Works include drawings, paintings, prints, photographs, ceramics, sculpture, and more.
 Artwork sales benefit the teen artists and the program.
 Please stop by!